zhanglongqi/linux-tips/git/getting-a-git-repository.md

 ```
 $ git clone git@ict.eri.ntu.edu.sg:test_group/test_project.git my_project
 ```
-That command does the same thing as the previous one, but the target directory is called my_project.
+That command does the same thing as the previous one, but the target directory is called `my_project`.

 Git has a number of different transfer protocols you can use.
 The previous example uses the `git://` protocol, but you may also see `https://` or `user@server:path/to/repo.git`, which uses the SSH transfer protocol.
 Getting Git on a Server will introduce all of the available options the server can set up to access your Git repository and the pros and cons of each.